Roseanne Barr Thanks Former Co-Star For Coming To Her Defense: ‘I Thank John Goodman For Speaking Truth’

 “I’m happy he spoke out!
 In my opinion, more should have.
 And for the record, there would be no Conners without Roseanne. #istandwithroseanne,” another fan wrote.

-“I was dumbfounded when your tv “family” did nothing to support you.
+“I was dumbfounded when your tv ‘family’ did nothing to support you.
 Nothing.
 I prayed for you.
 Not because I am a fan, but because it was just so cowardly of them.
 That must have been the hardest part,” another commented.

 As many will recall, the actress came under fire in May after she sent out a racist tweet against former Obama administration adviser Valerie Jarrett, calling her the product of “the Muslim Brotherhood + Planet of the Apes.”